Transformers: A midwife’s tale

-A couple in their late 20s stands in the warm kitchen inside Denton’s Inanna Birth and Women’s Care Center on a cold November morning.
+A couple in their late 20s stands in the warm kitchen inside Denton’s Inanna Birth & Women’s Care center on a cold November morning.
 The man and woman listen intently to midwife and center owner Jean Sala, who tells them what to expect if they decide to have their baby there.

 “You can bring anything you want to store in here or even cook while you labor.
 In the hospital, they say no food, but we want you to eat,” Sala says.